 Now that there is a clear understanding of business and your customers, it’s important to know your competitors and what experiences they offer.

 Use both internal and external resources to research competitive and market threats and to gain an overview of the current competitive landscape and market environment.
-Your research can include an assessment of comparative customer growth, churn, financial performance, consumer attitudes, technology trends and specific targeted CRM capabilities.
+Your research should include an assessment of comparative customer growth, churn, financial performance, consumer attitudes, technology trends and specific targeted CRM capabilities.

-This research will help provide you with a fact-based foundation that identifies specific gaps between current position and competitors.
+This research will help provide a fact-based foundation that identifies specific gaps between current position and competitors.
 These gaps can serve as key considerations to guide the development of the CX strategy and materialize the business case for change that can be presented to executives.

 Step 7: Define Goals and SMART Objectives